Mature Masculine

 Become competent in ordinary life:

-• Financial literacy.
+• Financial literacy

-• Communication and relationship skills.
+• Communication and relationship skills

-• Work effectiveness.
+• Work effectiveness

-Spirituality doesn't excuse lack of skill.
+Spirituality does not excuse lack of skill.

 Understand Systems